Canine Care

 Heartworm Testing/Heartworm Control: This is a deadly disease spread by mosquitoes that is being seen more frequently in Oregon due to increasing numbers of people moving to our state from heartworm infested areas of the country.
 According to the American Heartworm Association, dogs on heartworm control should be tested once yearly to ensure that the product is working properly as there are resistant strains of heartworms emerging is some areas of the country.
 If your pet is on heartworm control and found to be positive, the manufacturer will pay for treatment.
 We recommend Triheart Plus or Trifexis for heartworm control.

-Flea Control: Fleas carry disease, are part of the tapeworm life cycle, cause discomfort, and lead to allergic reactions.
-We recommend an oral 12 week flea/tick control called Bravecto.
-Bravecto is labeled for breeding dogs but should not be used in epileptic dogs.
-We also use a 4 week topical product called Activyl which only becomes toxic once ingested by the flea.
-Trifexis is our third offering that is an oral combination heartworm, hookworm, whipworm, roundworm preventative.
-Trifexis should also not be used in epileptic dogs and its most common side effect is vomiting and it does not taste as well as the Bravecto.
-All of these are newer products that the fleas have not become resistant to yet.
+Flea Control: Fleas carry disease, are part of the tapeworm life cycle, cause discomfort, and can lead to allergic reactions.
+We recommend an oral 12 week flea/tick control called Bravecto which is labeled for use in breeding dogs.
+We also recommend Simparica Trio which is an oral combination of flea, Heartworm, hookworm, whipworm, and roundworm preventative.
+Both of these come in a flavored chew and are newer products that the fleas have not become resistant to yet.

 Abdominal Ultrasound: An annual abdominal ultrasound is an excellent diagnostic test for detecting things such as splenic tumors, bladder stones, and kidney damage.
 If caught early these diseases are treatable.
 Abdominal ultrasound is not a component of all our wellness plans but is reserved for certain breeds of senior dogs.